DCC-EX/dcc-ex.github.io/docs/support/makerfabs-update-at-version-with-mega.rst

    The ``GPIO0`` pad is the fourth pad from the bottom on the right, next to the "P" in "ESP-12F".  |br|
    The ``Reset`` pad is the top pad on the left, closest to the resister labelled "R6".

-5.4 Press enter on the above command line.
-You should see "connecting" and dots and dashes.
+5.4 Press :guilabel:`enter` on the above command line.

+   You should see ``connecting`` and dots and dashes.

 5.5 Take one GND jumper and HOLD (keep holding) to ``GPIO0`` pad